The Polish Colony in Harbin, Manchuria

 Source: Roman: In The Shadow Of The Hubal Legend, by Aleksandra Ziółkowska-Boehm.
 JSTOR.
 Subscription required.

-NB: The author of this post shares the same family name with the Rodziewicz family from Harbin, but he is not related to them.
+Note: The author of this post shares the same family name as the Rodziewicz family from Harbin, but they are not related.

 Museum of Oriental Studies in Harbin

-The Kuryer Literacko-Naukowy dated 29 June 1931 (Literary and Scientific Courier ) newspaper in Poland carried an article about the Museum of Oriental Studies in Harbin.
+The Kuryer Literacko-Naukowy, dated June 29, 1931 (Literary and Scientific Courier), a newspaper in Poland, published an article about the Museum of Oriental Studies in Harbin.

-We are told that out of 3 Chinese Studies museums on the territory of Manchuria, only one was in European hands.
+We are told that of the 3 Chinese Studies museums in Manchuria, only one was in European hands.
 That was the Museum of Oriental Studies, recently established at the Gospoda Polska by Polish academics.

 The museum was divided into three sections.
 These were Economics, Natural Science and Ethnography.
-Orientalist groups from China, Japan and Russia had started visiting the museum and reported that the museum, with approximately 500 exhibits, had a bright future ahead.
+Orientalist groups from China, Japan, and Russia began visiting the museum, reporting that it, with approximately 500 exhibits, had a bright future.
 The priceless exhibits had recently been collected from the province of Heilongjiang by Kazimierz Grochowski.

 Editorial at Kuryer Literacko-Naukowy.